docknetwork/api-docs/source/index.html.md

 `GET /anchors/`

-This is an operation to get all anchors created by user.
+Return a list of all anchors created by user, whether have contributed to the batching or not.

 > Example responses